wangzz0221/wangzz0221.github.io/README.md

+# Zhuangzhuang Wang's Academic Portfolio

-# Academic Pages
+**Personal academic website built with Academic Pages template**

-**Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**
+This is the personal academic website of Zhuangzhuang Wang (王荘荘), a Computer Science student at University of Science and Technology Beijing.

 ![Academic Pages template example](images/themes/homepage-light.png "Academic Pages template example")